The Cyclades · Milos

 03 · Sykia · South-west · boatThe sulphur.

-A half-collapsed sea-cave you float into with daylight pouring through the open roof — and the cliffs above run bright yellow.
+A half-collapsed sea-cave you float into with daylight pouring through the open roof, while the cliffs above run bright yellow.
 That yellow is literal sulphur.

-On the Kleftiko boat route — why you take the small boat.
+On the Kleftiko boat route; this is why you take the small boat.

 04 · Klima · WestThe syrmata.